andrewfulton9/nebari-chat-pack/README.md

 for local development, set `VITE_AUTH_ENABLED=false`, otherwise set it to `true` and set the rest of the variables to match your Keycloak deployment.

+# Run the Development Server

-Once your `env` file is configured and your Hrafnar server is running, start the Chat++ dev server with the following command and point your browser at the URL displayed in the terminal.
+Once your `env` file is configured and your Hrafnar server is running, start the Chat++ development server with the following command and point your browser at the URL displayed in the terminal.

 ```
 npm run dev
 ```

+# Run a Production Build

 To build a production bundle for deployment, first make sure your `env` file is configured properly as these variables will be built into the bundle, then execute the following command: